 Pursuant to the US Securities Exchange Act four members qualify as independent, including the chair, while one member, the employee representative, relies on an exemption to the independence requirements.
 In addition, two members, including the chair, have been designated as financial experts as defined by the US Securities and Exchange Commission (SEC).

-In 2018, the Audit Committee conducted five meetings.
-All Audit Committee members attended all committee meetings within the member’s term in 2018, except one member who was excused from two meetings within the member’s term in 2018.
-Please refer to the Annual Report on pp. 50-51 for a detailed attendance overview.
+In 2019, the Audit Committee conducted four meetings.
+All Audit Committee members attended all committee meetings within the member’s term in 2019 except one member who was excused from two meetings within the member’s term in 2019.
+Please refer to the Annual Report 2019 on p.
+39 for a detailed attendance overview.

 Concerns of possible business ethics misconduct, financial fraud, breaches of the Novo Nordisk Way or quality misconduct may be raised anonymously by employees and other stakeholders through the global Compliance Hotline.
 Complaints made through the Compliance Hotline are received by the Audit Committee Secretariat.
 Complaint handling is monitored by the Board of Directors or the Audit Committee, depending on the nature of the complaint.
 As such the hotline works independently of Executive Management.
 The Compliance Hotline is available by telephone and online in multiple languages.